 Surfactant hazmat classifications vary widely depending on the specific chemistry.
 Some surfactants are non-hazardous.
 Others are classified as DOT Class 8 (corrosive), Class 3 (flammable), or Class 6.1 (toxic) depending on their composition, pH, and flash point.
 Your product's SDS determines the applicable classification.

 Most surfactants ship in stainless steel or lined chemical tanker trailers.
-Tank cleanliness is critical — surfactants are formulated to interact with other chemicals, which means they're particularly sensitive to contamination from prior cargo residue.
+Tank cleanliness is critical, surfactants are formulated to interact with other chemicals, which means they're particularly sensitive to contamination from prior cargo residue.
 Tank wash protocols must be followed strictly, and prior cargo records should be verified before loading.

 Some surfactants are viscous at ambient temperature and may require heated or insulated tanker equipment for pumpability during winter months.
+Typical heating systems use indirect steam coils or hot oil circulation to avoid direct flame contact with the product.

 How Total Connection ships surfactants

-We handle surfactant shipping across all three major application sectors — oilfield, industrial, and agricultural.
+We handle surfactant shipping across all three major application sectors, oilfield, industrial, and agricultural.
 Our carrier network includes operators with the right tanker equipment, hazmat certifications, and cleanliness standards for specialty chemical freight.

 Frequently Asked Questions